DoctorJohn/django-expo-notifications/README.md

 [license-url]: https://github.com/DoctorJohn/django-expo-notifications/blob/main/LICENSE

 A Django app that allows you to keep track of devices, send Expo push notifications, and check their tickets for receipts.
-This project makes use of the [Expo Server SDK for Python](https://github.com/expo-community/expo-server-sdk-python) for sending push messages and checking push receipts.
+This project makes use of [Celery](https://github.com/celery/celery) and the [Expo Server SDK for Python](https://github.com/expo-community/expo-server-sdk-python) for sending push messages and checking push receipts in the background.

 ## Installation